lattera/articles/freebsd/2018-10-27_jailed_bhyve/article.md

 Handbook](https://www.freebsd.org/handbook).
 For UEFI guests, you will need to install the `uefi-edk2-bhyve` package inside the jail.

+I network these jails with traditional jail networking.
+I have tested vnet jails with this setup, and that works fine, too.
+However, there is no real need to hook the jail up to any network so long as bhyve can access the tap device.
+In some cases, the VM might not need networking, in which case you can use a network-less VM in a network-less jail.

 We will use the following in our jail, so we will need to set up `devfs(8)` rules for them: